ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 ## Project Direction

-The Science Data Kit is evolving to become a comprehensive tool for data analysis and visualization, with a focus on:
+The Science Data Kit has evolved into a comprehensive tool for data analysis and visualization.
+With the completion of Phase 3, the SDK now includes:

-1. **Complete Documentation**: Finishing the comprehensive user guide, developing interactive tutorials, and creating developer documentation to make the SDK more accessible and easier to use.
+1. **Comprehensive Documentation**: Completed user guides for data transformation, database operations, data modeling, API layer, and Jupyter notebook integration.
+Created interactive tutorials for session management, data source connectors, data transformation, database operations, API usage, and data visualization.
+Developed architecture overview, contribution guidelines, and code style guide.

-2. **Additional Platform Integrations**: Implementing integrations with NC3Rs EDA tool, PubMed, and ISA Tools to expand the SDK's capabilities for scientific data analysis.
+2. **Platform Integrations**: Successfully implemented integrations with NC3Rs EDA tool, PubMed, and ISA Tools, expanding the SDK's capabilities for scientific data analysis.

-3. **Enhanced Analysis Tools Integration**: Adding support for common data science libraries, implementing export to common formats, and adding support for visualization libraries to make data analysis more powerful and flexible.

-4. **Performance Optimization**: Profiling and optimizing critical code paths, implementing parallel processing, optimizing memory usage, and improving database performance to make the SDK more efficient and scalable.
+3. **Analysis Tools Integration**: Added support for pandas, scikit-learn, matplotlib, plotly, NumPy, SciPy, and D3.js, along with export functionality for CSV, JSON, and Excel formats.

+4. **Performance Optimization**: Implemented performance profiling, parallel processing utilities, memory optimization, performance benchmarks, background processing for long-running tasks, and Neo4j configuration optimization.

-5. **Advanced Features**: Implementing advanced features such as advanced query builder, batch requests, data analysis pipeline integration, caching mechanism, and integration with reporting engine to enhance the SDK's capabilities.
+5. **Advanced Features**: Implemented advanced query builder with template integration and query optimization, batch requests for enhanced query capabilities, and data analysis pipeline integration with support for multi-step workflows.

+6. **Additional Data Sources**: Added support for SQL databases and RESTful APIs, with comprehensive functionality for connecting to various database systems and APIs.

+Future enhancements, as outlined in the roadmap_later.md file, may include:

-6. **User Interface Enhancements**: Adding customizable user preferences, implementing responsive design for mobile devices, and adding accessibility features to improve the user experience.
+1. **User Interface Enhancements**: Adding customizable user preferences, implementing responsive design for mobile devices, and adding accessibility features.

-7. **Additional Data Sources**: Adding support for SQL databases, file system integration, RESTful APIs, SPARQL endpoints, and streaming data sources to expand the SDK's data integration capabilities.
+2. **Additional Data Sources**: Adding support for MongoDB, SPARQL endpoints, Kafka, and other data sources.

-8. **Machine Learning Integration**: Implementing machine learning model integration for data analysis and prediction to enable advanced analytics capabilities.
+3. **Machine Learning Integration**: Implementing machine learning model integration for data analysis and prediction.

+4. **Integration with Reporting Engine**: Allowing external data to be included in reports and creating custom dashboards for integrated data.

 ## Roadmap Update Process